upkie/upkie/README.md

 ### Bazel

 We use [Bazel](https://bazel.build/) to build C++ spines that can run on both your host computer and the Raspberry Pi.
-It is also possible to make Python agents in Bazel, as for instance with the wheel balancer and PPO balancer.
-Bazel makes sure that all versions of all dependencies are correct, which is better for sharing code with the community.
-The recommended development workflow is to use PyPI packages for prototyping then switch to Bazel when a new agent is ready.
+Everything you see in the ``agents/`` and ``spines/`` directories is built with Bazel, including for instance the wheel and PPO balancers.
+Bazel makes sure that all versions of all dependencies are correct, which is better for sharing code with other Upkie's (no need to worry about what each user did or did not ``pip install`).
+Overall, the recommended workflow is to use PyPI packages for prototyping then switch to Bazel when a new agent is ready.

 #### Upload to the Raspberry Pi